FreeBMDFreeBMD Transcribing Scanned Source

 QA

-What software do I need to use the download the scans?
-Your ordinary internet browser, and possibly a graphics package capable of reading GIF, JPEG or TIFF files (Microsoft Imager for example).
+What software do I need to download the scans?
+Recent versions of WinBMD and FreeComETT will download your scans automatically once the relevant information has been entered.
+If you wish, you may also use your ordinary internet browser, and possibly a graphics package capable of reading GIF, JPEG or TIFF files.
 See the Hints and Tips for information about the sort of features your graphics package should have.

 How big are the images?
-Obviously the images vary in size, but most are about 100-200 kb in size.
+Obviously the images vary in size, but most are about 1 MB in size.

 How do I get my first allocation?
 When you register with the syndicate, you will be allocated a page to transcribe and upload.